 The effect size’s p-value tells a different story – one that relates more to internal validity.
 A p-value refers to the effect size’s “probability value”.
 That is, how likely the effect size you found is due to an honest-to-goodness relationship between your IV and DVs, or just smoke and mirrors.

 A small p-value indicates the observed relationship has a small chance of being due to other things, such as randomness.
 For example, p=0.05 says the relationship has a 95% chance of being due to the manipulation of your variables.
-In other words, while we assume the internal validity is accurate, a 5% chance that
+In other words, while we assume the internal validity is accurate, a 5% chance that it’s inaccurate remains.

 External validity is an umbrella term that describes the extent to which research conclusions are generalizable to other people, situations, and time.
 These three components can be subdivided into their own forms of validity: